Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 2. Use Smart Shots and Angles

 Studio Binder has a great guide on camera shots and angles for film, and we highly recommend giving it a read.
+Using multiple angles can make your mobile live streams more engaging.

-3. Pay Attention to Audio
+3. Pay Attention to the Audio

 An external mic will likely make a difference here, but be sure to test your setup on-site before you get started to make sure you’re able to get your intended results with the setup that you have.
+You don’t want your viewers straining to hear your voice.

 4. Use a Reliable Internet Connection

-In order to stream without any issues, you will need an internet connection that is both fast and secure.
+To stream without any issues, you will need an internet connection that is both fast and secure.

 We only recommend using cellular data as a last resort.
 It is a less reliable option.